fchavonet/web-othello_game/README.md

 ## 📄 <span id="description">Description</span>

 This project is a browser-based implementation of the classic Othello (also known as Reversi) board game.
 The game is designed using HTML5, CSS3, and JavaScript.
-Players take turns placing black or white pieces on the board, flipping the opponent's pieces by surrounding them in a straight line.
-The game continues until neither player can make a valid move, and the player with the most pieces on the board wins.
+Players take turns placing black or white discs on the board, flipping the opponent's discs by surrounding them in a straight line.
+The game continues until neither player can make a valid move, and the player with the most discs on the board wins.

-Please note that, for now, the game is only playable in a local two-player mode, where players take turns on the same device.

 ## 🎓 <span id="objectives">Objectives</span>

 The primary goal of this project is to create a playable version of Othello with a functional UI and game logic.
 The focus is on:

-- Implementing the core game mechanics (player turns, piece placement, and flipping).
 - Rendering a dynamic game board with valid moves highlighted.
+- Implementing the core game mechanics (player turns, disc placement, and flipping).
 - Allowing users to restart the game, track scores, and determine the winner.
+- Developing a simple algorithm to enable solo gameplay against the computer.
 - Enhancing skills in HTML, CSS, and JavaScript while building a complete interactive game.

 ## 🔨 <span id="tech-stack">Tech stack</span>